nocquidant/hello-trainee/README.md

 # hello-trainee

-Please run me from a k8s service :)
+Please run me then call me from outside the k8s cluster :)